Social geometry

 Social geometry is a theoretical strategy of sociological explanation, invented by sociologist Donald Black, which uses a multi-dimensional model to explain variations in the behavior of social life.
 In Black's own use and application of the idea, social geometry is an instance of Pure Sociology.

 Variables

 While social geometry might entail other elements as well (or instead), Black's own explanation of the model includes five variable aspects: horizontal/morphological (the extent and frequency of interaction among participants), vertical (the unequal distribution of resources), corporate (the degree of organization, or of integration of individuals into organizations), cultural (the amount and frequency of symbolic expressions), and normative (the extent of previously being the target of social control).
 Black refers to this multi-dimensional amalgam as "social space".

+The five primary variables of social space: